Unraveling Internal Conflict: A Deep Dive into Conflict in Our Lives

 Where do wars and fights come from among you?
 Do they not come from your desires for pleasure that war in your members? - James 4:1

 When you notice stress or tension in your life, it is easy to think external factors are the source.
 It is better to look inside and determine what values or beliefs you are ignoring.
-What you value shows up in where you spend your time and money, so it is natural that you would incur some tension when your values are violated.
+What you value shows up in where you spend your time and money, so, naturally, you would incur some tension when your values are violated.

 Unfortunately, looking inside is not easy for most people because that is an admission that we may be doing something wrong.
-Guess what, that is why God gave us a conscience and wrote the His Law on our hearts.
+Guess what?
+That is why God gave us a conscience and wrote His Law on our hearts.

 When you harden your heart to what God says is right or wrong, you will feel less tension, but you will eventually experience more pain and sorrow.
 Why?
 Because God created life, and His ways are THE ways that life works best!